Asaayu/integrated-voice-control-system/README.md

 4. Files other then the two `.dll` files above can be ignored.

 ### Building the Arma 3 Mod
-Note: The C# extension must be built first to be automatically included in the mod.
+The C# extension must be built first to be automatically included in the mod.
 1. Open command prompt in the root directory of the repository.
 2. Run the following command to build the mod:
     ```bash